 Dr. Fauci Says How to Avoid COVID Right Now

-As unrest dominates the headlines, the coronavirus stalks us still, not taking a news day off.
-More than 357,000 Americans have died from COVID-19 and Dr. Anthony Fauci, the nation's top infectious disease expert and the director of the National Institute of Allergy and Infectious Diseases, is alarmed.
-"People are dying because they're infected and they're sick and there are more infections, more hospitalizations and more deaths," he said to host David Rubenstein yesterday during a talk with The Economic Club of Washington, D.C.
-"Those are real numbers."
+Nearly 500,000 Americans have died from COVID-19 and Dr. Anthony Fauci, the nation’s top infectious disease expert and the director of the National Institute of Allergy and Infectious Diseases, remains alarmed.
+“Those are real numbers," he says, and despite case levels going down, new, more transmissible forms of the virus may make things worse.
+“We can't be complacent about that because there are variants, namely mutations, that could in fact, turn it around again."
 Read on to see how you can avoid getting sick and dying—and to ensure your health and the health of others, don't miss these Sure Signs You've Already Had Coronavirus.

 Get Your Vaccine When It’s Available to You—it’s Safe, He Promises

 Dr. Fauci says the vaccine is safe and effective; don’t be concerned that it was developed in under a year, he says.
 “It is historic,” he admitted.
 “The sequence of the new virus was made public on the 9th of January of 2020.
 And in December of last year, the first doses went into the arms of people following a vaccine trial—plural—since there were two of them, that show the 94 to 95% efficacy under most circumstances of vaccinology, this would have taken several years to accomplish.
 And so people don't get the wrong impression: The speed did not sacrifice safety, nor did it sacrifice, scientific integrity.
 It was a reflection of the really breathtaking advances in the science of vaccine platform technology and the enormous amount of investment that was made to essentially manufactured doses of the vaccine.”

 Wear Your Mask—Even if You Have Been Vaccinated